Slow Cooker Thai Green Chicken Curry

-The depth of flavor in this Thai Green Curry can not be matched!
+The depth of flavor in this curry cannot be matched!
 The combination of sweet coconut milk, fresh herby basil, and vegetables, paired with the spice of green curry paste is the most refreshing combination you can imagine.
-I know it’s a hot, in temperature dish, but trust me when I say that is refreshing.
 This Slow Cooker Thai Peanut Chicken is a richer, creamier Thai dish that boasts just as much delicious flavor.
 Make sure to try them both!

 How To Make Slow Cooker Thai Green Chicken Curry Recipe From Scratch?

-- Mix ingredients– In a crockpot, add coconut milk, ginger, garlic, green curry paste, lime juice, fish sauce, Thai basil, salt, pepper, and mix.
+- Add ingredients in crockpot– This includes coconut milk, ginger, garlic, green curry paste, lime juice, fish sauce, Thai basil, salt, pepper, chicken.

 What To Serve With Easy Thai Green Curry?

 - Steamed rice (jasmine, basmati, brown)

 - Butter rice

 - Sesame rice

 It can also be served over pasta: